fhcrc/sekhon_fisher/README.md

 ## Building

-If you have python installed, you should be able to download this source and use `python setup.py install` to install the module wihtin your python environment.
+If you have python installed, you should be able to download this source and use `python setup.py install` to install the module within your python environment.
 This will give you a command line interface (`sekhon.py -h` for usage) and a module for importing in python code.

 ## Module